 A number of things, central of which is launching a website, www.centerforinquiry.net/cfe.
 This website details laws and cases of expression being restricted, allowing people to learn about many of the current threats to free expression, along with featuring advocacy material like petitions and action alerts.

-All of this is happening in concert with the political advocacy that CFI has been doing for years at both the United Nations and on Capitol Hill.
+This is happening in concert with the political advocacy that CFI has been doing for years at both the on Capitol Hill and at the United Nations.

 Where does CFI/the Campaign stand on inflammatory speech, such as burning a Qu’ran?